ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, APRIL 20, 1990

 “Oh, I had lots of jobs,” he recalls.
 “I could do anything, you know, construction, painting.
 I’ve unloaded boxcars before at 30 below—that must have been the low ebb of my life.
 One day they put a load up and I just shoved it off and left.”

-Over the years, Bergmann has developed a rough-hewn style of singing and playing guitar that makes his concerts screaming, spontaneous burst of energy.
+Over the years, Bergmann has developed a rough-hewn style of singing and playing guitar that makes his concerts screaming, spontaneous bursts of energy.
 “Both of them [singing and playing guitar] are so entwined together now that I just do both naturally.”

 Nineteen-eighty-four was a crucial year in Bergmann’s career.
-With the Poisoned/Showdogs lineup of keyboardist Susann Richter, bassist Ray Fulber, and drummer Taylor Nelson Little, Bergmann recorded a six-song EP that caught the ear of legendary producer John Cale (Velvet Undergound, Iggy Pop, Patti Smith).
+With the Poisoned/Showdogs lineup of keyboardist Susann Richter, bassist Ray Fulber, and drummer Taylor Nelson Little, Bergmann recorded a six-song EP that caught the ear of legendary producer John Cale (Velvet Underground, Iggy Pop, Patti Smith).
 Cale took them into the studio in April of ’88, and they came out with Crawl With Me, which won much critical acclaim and went on to sell 20,000 copies.
-Although far from platinum, the album and its singles “Daddy’s Girl” and “My Empty House” made a great calling-card for Bergmann, who was nominated for most promising male vocalist at the ’89 Junos.
+Although far from platinum, the album and its singles “Daddy’s Girl” and “My Empty House” made a great calling card for Bergmann, who was nominated for most promising male vocalist at the ’89 Junos.
 He was no longer just a hero of the Vancouver alternative scene.

 “I wanted to write music as scary as that movie, Dead Ringers,” says Bergmann.
 “That scared the hell out of me.
 But reality to me is a lot scarier than any horror movie could ever be.”

 Musically, though, Sexual Roulette is quite a departure from Crawl With Me, which failed to capture the Art that Vancouver knows.